0vercl0k/sic/README.md

 000001f8`17590000  06 00 00 00 8c a1 01 00-00 00 00 00 32 03 00 00  ............2...
 ```

-The results look legit - this time Process Hacker tells us this is a read-only region (at least in `cmd.exe` and `MicrosoftEdge.exe`):
+According to above the output of the tool looks legit.
+This time Process Hacker tells us this is a read-only region (at least in `cmd.exe` and `MicrosoftEdge.exe`):

 ![ProcessHacker-edge](pics/ph-edge.png)

+Again, no clue what this really is :)